jnoodle/WebStorm-Tips/WebStormTips.md

-Right-click on the project root and select Local History - Show History to see and revert the recent changes
+**★ Right-click on the project root and select Local History - Show History to see and revert the recent changes**

 ![img](assets/DNJ2CUSXcAAV2Dn.jpg)